 3. Mute your participants (see #6)

-The icon next to “Invite Participants,” takes you to a menu of controls that allows you to mute your participants’ audio, so you can focus on presenting.
+The icon next to “Invite Participants” takes you to a menu of controls that allows you to mute your participants’ audio, so you can focus on presenting.
+RingCentral’s new closed captioning feature can also help attendees keep up with a presentation when they’re in noisy environments by automatically converting what’s being said into real-time captions on the screen.
+This can also help folks who are deaf or hard of hearing to follow the conversation.

 4. Pause video (see #3)

-If you’d like to create breaks during long training sessions, you can pause the video until you’re ready to return.
+If you’d like to create breaks during long training programs, you can pause the video until you’re ready to return.

 5. Share your screen (See #7)